yomotsu/camera-controls/readme.md

 This will rotate the camera, then dolly, and finally fit to the bounding sphere of the `mesh`.

-The speed and timing of transitions can be tuned using `.restThreshold` and `.dampingFactor`.
+The speed and timing of transitions can be tuned using `.restThreshold` and `.smoothTime`.

 If `enableTransition` is `false`, the promise will resolve immediately: